IBM-Cloud/docs/services/mobilepush/c_chrome_firefox_enable.md

 # Enabling web applications to receive {{site.data.keyword.mobilepushshort}}
 {: #web_notifications}
-Last updated: 18 January 2017
+Last updated: 08 February 2017
 {: .last-updated}

 You can enable Google Chrome, Mozilla Firefox and Safari web applications to receive {{site.data.keyword.mobilepushshort}}.
 Ensure that you have gone through [Configuring credentials for a notification provider](t__main_push_config_provider.html) before proceeding with the steps.